Staten Island Community Board 1

 Staten Island Community Board 1: Traffic Crash Statistics

-Crash Count for Staten Island CB1 7,773 crashes • 21 deaths
+Crash Counter for Staten Island CB1 771 crashes • 3 deaths

 About these crash totals

-Counts come from NYC police crash reports (NYC Open Data).
+Counts come from NYC police crash reports (NYPD Motor Vehicle Collisions on NYC Open Data).
 We sum all crashes, injuries, and deaths for this area across the selected time window shown on the card.
-Injury severity follows the official definitions in the NYPD dataset.
+Injury severity follows DOT's KABCO definitions mapped from the NYPD Person table (injury status, injury type, and injury location).

 - Crashes: number of police‑reported collisions (all road users).